jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   - **driver** , in relation to a vehicle, includes the rider of the motorcycle or moped or bicycle; and has a corresponding meaning
   - **driver licence** means a licence to drive that is issued or has effect under this Act; and includes an endorsement on a driver licence
   - **driver licence stop order** means an order imposed under section 91E
+  - **elective oral fluid sample** means a sample of oral fluid taken from a person under section 71DC(2)
   - **electronic address** includes an email address
   - **enforcement authority** , in relation to an infringement offence, means (except in relation to Part 17)— (a) the New Zealand Police, in any case: